Inria-Empenn/spmbasics/README.md

  ## How to Reproduce Each Step

 ### Block Design fMRI Preprocessing
-For the scripts in this repo, to load the data all the relative paths aligned.

 First thing before the running the pipelines, add SPM to your path in MATLAB, because the scripts are calling SPM.